|

 Hangout, sister site to the Banjo Hangout, where you can

 hear a wide variety of styles and regions.
-Recently, I ran across
+There is a terrific

-Canote and Candy Goldman.
-They play fiddle and banjo duets-
+and Jere Canote and Candy Goldman.
+They play fiddle and

-lots of great old-time tunes- at a pace fast enough to enjoy
+banjo duets- lots of great old-time tunes- at a pace fast enough

-but slow enough to hear all the notes!
-The accompanying banjo
+to enjoy but slow enough to hear all the notes!
+The accompanying

-tabs are for clawhammer, but they will give you a starting point.
+banjo tabs are for clawhammer, but they will give you a starting

 all well known and often played.
-The Charlotte Folk Society
+Atlanta neurologist and banjo

-and banjo picker Josh Turknett has put up a great site
+picker Josh Turknett has put up a great site called

-Old Time Jam,with over 90 old times tunes.
+Time Jam,with lots of old times tunes.
 Select the Fiddle

 and Banjo playlist from the The Old Time Machine.